BVISHNU78/-GANs-Image-Generation-with-Celeb-Dataset/README.md

 Finally we add the two losses and use the overall loss to perform gradient descent to adjust the weights of the discriminator.

-It's important to note that we don't change the weights of the generator model while training the dis
+It's important to note that we don't change the weights of the generator model while training the
 ![generated-images-0831](https://github.com/user-attachments/assets/9161324a-f01e-4f36-adb9-68bcd4422330)
-criminator (opt_d only affects the discriminator.parameters())
+discriminator (opt_d only affects the discriminator.parameters())